 Activity 2: The County Fair

-Zoe slides and the teacher claims she slid \(\frac{2}{10}\) of the mat.
-Noah slides and the teacher claims that he slid \(\frac{2}{5}\) of the mat.
+Zoe slid, and the teacher claims she slid \(\frac{2}{10}\) of the mat.
+Noah slid, and the teacher claims he slid \(\frac{2}{5}\) of the mat.
 What do you notice?
-What must happen for the 2 students to slide at an equal distance?
+What must happen for the two students to slide an equal distance?

 Strategy

-Here are the results of Zoé and Noah.
+Here are the results of Zoe and Noah.

-I draw \(\frac{2}{10}\) at all on a fractional strip to represent Zoe's result.
+I draw \(\frac{2}{10}\) on a fractional strip to represent Zoe's result.
 I also represent Noah's result by drawing \(\frac{2}{5}\) on another fractional strip.
 Looking at the 2 fractional strips, I realize that Noah managed to slide a longer distance than Zoe.
-Indeed, \(\frac{2}{5}\) or 2 one-fifth is longer than Zoe's strip which indicates \(\frac{2}{10}\) or 2 one-tenth.
+Indeed, \(\frac{2}{5}\) or 2 one fifths is longer than Zoe's strip which indicates \(\frac{2}{10}\) or 2 one tenths.
+However, I observe that if Zoe had managed to slide another distance of \(\frac{2}{10}\), she would have managed to slide the same distance as Noah.
+From this observation, I can see that \(\frac{4}{10}\) or 4 one tenths and \(\frac{2}{5}\) are equivalent fractions.

-Source: En avant les maths!
-3e année, CM, Nombres, p.
+Source: translated from En avant les maths!
+3e, CM, Nombres, p.
 3.

 Activity 3: The Little Bouncing Balls!